Welcome to Coronaland! Towards the zombification of humans?

 Special programs follow one another, news channels deliver their statistics in real time (number of infected, dead, cured).
 Images ofdeserted airports and quarantined cities, with their undead, seem to come straight out of the studios, reminiscent of World War Z (Marc Forster), The Army of the Dead (George Romero) and 28 Days Later (Danny Boyle).

-The fight against Covid-19 already has its martyr: Li Wenliang, a doctor who became a hero for being the first to warn of the dangers of the virus, before dying of it.
+The fight against Covid-19 has already had its martyr: Li Wenliang, a doctor who became a hero for being the first to warn of the dangers of the virus, before dying of it.

 Surgical masks and disinfectant gels are being snapped up in pharmacies, while basic necessities are disappearing from supermarkets.
 Events are cancelled everywhere, and schools are closed.
 Financial markets plummet.